This a welcome time to cherish sandcastles at the beach, woodland hikes, cool drinks on the deck and, of course, fantastically fresh food.

 And when flavor and price aren’t enough to inspire you to eat more fruits and veggies, creativity will certainly lure you in.

 Here are some great ways to incorporate fresh, seasonal produce into your family meals:

-If you visit a farmers market from June to August, a rainbow of options will greet you: fresh green beans, strawberries, leafy greens, zucchini, heirloom tomatoes, cucumbers, beets, stone fruit, rich dark cherries and more.
+If you visit a farmers market from June to August, a rainbow of options will greet you: fresh green beans, strawberries, leafy greens, zucchini, heirloom tomatoes, cucumbers, beets, stone fruit and rich dark cherries.

 When it comes to leafy greens, I have acquired the reputation for being a bit kale-centric.
 It’s loaded with nutrition, it fights cancer, it lasts forever as a prepped-ahead salad—curly kale seriously does not wilt for days—and it delivers a surprisingly delicious flavor.

 I use kale for all kinds of salads and dishes.
 My favorite combinations include a homemade vinaigrette, toasted walnuts, diced avocado, strawberries and grilled chicken or chickpeas.
 Quite honestly, you cannot go wrong with testing your creativity when it comes to a kale salad.

 When summer comes to a close—perish the thought!—farm fresh produce is still in full swing.
 Pumpkins, winter squash, potatoes, artisanal products such as preserves, honey and baked goods are available in abundance.

 With beets at their prime, you’ll certainly need to invite these deep-hued veggies into your kitchen.
 Use them to add a beautiful shade of maroon to a beet and carrot slaw, or puree them into a pink hummus.